DNA Tests for Genealogy

 I have done all of these tests - and you can too, because they use autosomal DNA, which is passed down through both male and female lines:

 The results of my DNA tests have already put me in touch with several new relatives (ranging from a 2nd cousin to a 5th cousin), and there are many others whose relationship has yet to be confirmed by conventional genealogical research.

 - 'Family Finder' test at Family Tree DNA.
 Advantages include (1) contacting your matches is easy and free (email addresses are shown); (2) the sample is stored, and you can also request additional tests (mitochondrial DNA and, for males, Y-DNA); (3) there are good tools for analysing your results.
 For example, when you upload a family tree that includes family members who have tested, and link each person's DNA results to that individual in your tree, the Family Matching feature may show whether other 'unknown' matches are connected through the paternal or maternal side of your tree.

 - Ancestry DNA test.
 They now have the largest customer database, so I tested here as well as at Family Tree DNA.

 - Living DNA test.
 Unlike the others, this allows you to break down your British / Irish ancestry within the last few hundred years into any of the 21 regions shown under 'Great Britain and Ireland' in the list of worldwide regions.
-Hopefully my results (due soon) will give me some clues as to which counties to focus on when I'm researching my brick-wall (end-of-line) ancestors.
+My results have given me some clues as to which counties to focus on when I'm researching my brick-wall (end-of-line) ancestors.
 And Living DNA will also soon allow us to contact people whose DNA matches ours.

 - Test older relatives as well as yourself.
 Some of my 4th cousins share enough DNA with my uncle to be listed as a match with him, but not with me.